EfthimiosVlahos/SmartLift-Analysis-Project/README.md

-# Repetition Counting <a id="part-7"></a>
+# Repetition Counting </a>

-Our journey commences by setting the stage with the necessary libraries.
-Apart from the staple ones like `numpy`, `pandas`, and `matplotlib`, we also rope in `LowPassFilter` from `DataTransformation`.
-This module is particularly pivotal in noise reduction from our signals.

-The default Pandas chained assignment warning is silenced, ensuring that the exploratory data analysis remains unhindered by unwanted warnings.

-Our plotting preferences lean towards the "fivethirtyeight" style, often regarded for its visually pleasing aesthetics.
-With figure size and DPI set, our plots promise clarity and precision.

 ## Data Loading and Feature Engineering

-We initiate by loading the processed data.
-Here, records with the label "rest" are excluded, perhaps owing to their irrelevance for the current analysis.
+I initiate by loading the processed data.
+Here, records with the label "rest" are excluded, owing to their irrelevance for the current analysis.
 Features capturing the magnitude of acceleration (`acc_r`) and gyroscope (`gyr_r`) are then calculated, which can be particularly insightful when distinguishing movements based on their intensities.

 ## Dataset Segmentation

 For ease of analysis, our primary dataset is bifurcated into five subsets based on distinct exercise labels.
 This enables us to drill deeper into patterns unique to each exercise.

-## Data Visualization

-To discern underlying patterns, a subset of the bench press data is visualized.
-The aim is to juxtapose readings from the accelerometer's three axes with their resultant magnitude.
-Similar visual insights are derived for gyroscope readings.

 ## Noise Reduction with LowPassFilter

 Signal noise can be a significant impediment, often masquerading genuine patterns.
 Hence, a LowPass filter, which attenuates high-frequency noise, is applied to our dataset.
 It's particularly enlightening to visualize how the original signal differs post this filtration.

-### Repetition Counting

 With noise filtered, we embark on the crucial task of repetition counting.
 The function `count_reps` aids in counting peaks, which essentially translate to repetitions in our exercises.
 Visual aids, like marking these peaks, ensure that the counting logic is verifiable.

-### Benchmarking and Repetition Prediction
+## Benchmarking and Repetition Prediction

 Our dataset is then enriched with a 'reps' column, where the number of repetitions is benchmarked based on the exercise category.
 Following this, a DataFrame, `rep_df`, is curated, which aims to compare actual repetitions with predicted ones.
 This comparison is achieved by employing the earlier defined `count_reps` function.

-### Evaluation
+## Evaluation

 Lastly, it's paramount to evaluate the efficacy of our repetition prediction approach.
 The mean absolute error between actual and predicted repetitions serves as our evaluation metric.
 A bar plot subsequently offers a visual comparison between these values, segmented by exercise and category